-An implicit formulation such as the one above requires Newton or Picard to iterate to convergence.
-In practice, we perform a small fixed number of Picard iterations per timestep, since our aim is to obtain a stable timestepping method with accurate $q$ and $D$ transport, rather than iterating to convergence to obtain an exact implementation of the fully implicit scheme described above.
-These are ``quasi'' Newton iterations since we replace the Jacobian obtained from linearisation around the current state with the Jacobian linearised around the system at a state of rest.
+An implicit formulation such as the one above requires Newton or Picard iterations to iterate to convergence.
+In practice, we perform a small fixed number {(4)} of Picard iterations per timestep, since our aim is to obtain a stable timestepping method with accurate $q$ and $D$ transport, rather than iterating to convergence to obtain an exact implementation of the fully implicit scheme described above.
+In the Picard iteration we replace the Jacobian obtained from linearisation around the current state with the Jacobian linearised around the system at a state of rest.
 This means that it is possible to reduce the system as described in the next section, and that the same solver context can be reused during each Picard iteration and timestep.

 Hence, each Picard cycle consists of the following steps. \begin{enumerate} \item Initialise $\Delta \MM{u}=0$, $\Delta D=0$. \item Use the current values of $\Delta \MM{u}$ and $\Delta D$ to compute corresponding values for $\MM{u}^*$, $D^*$. \item Use the chosen mass advection scheme with velocity $\MM{u}^*$ to update from $D^n$ to $D^{n+1}$, and find $\MM{F}$ such that